 Herbal supplements, including passion flower, may have negative interactions with prescribed medications or other supplements.
 They should always be taken under the supervision of a health care professional.
 If you are thinking of taking passion flower, ask your doctor or pharmacist it if might interfere with other medications or supplements you are taking.

-Passion flower should not be taken by pregnant and breastfeeding women.
+Passion flower should not be taken by pregnant or breastfeeding women.

 Passion flower can be purchased as a tablet supplement or tea from natural health retailers.